-It was estimated that, as at 31 August 2020 a 100 basis points increase/decrease in interest rates, with all other variables held constant, would decrease/increase the net realised and revaluation gains recognised in the reserve fund for the year by HK\$64.4 million (2019: increase/decrease the net realised and revaluation losses by HK\$56.5 million).
+It was estimated that, as at 31 August 2021 a 100 basis points increase/decrease in interest rates, with all other variables held constant, would decrease/increase the net realised and revaluation gains recognised in the reserve fund for the year by HK\$68.1 million (2020: HK\$64.4 million).
 As regards debt securities measured at amortised cost, and deposits with banks and other financial institutions, since they are all stated at amortised cost, their carrying amounts will not be affected by changes in market interest rates.